Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

+Note that the spectrum of $A$ coincides the spectrum of the operator $\mathcal{A}$ that is defined in Remark \ref{rmk-spec}.

-As the operator $A$ is real, we know that its eigenvalues appear in pairs.
+Since the operator $A$ has real coefficients, its eigenvalues appear in pairs.
 Suppose that $(i\omega, \psi_1, \psi_2)$ is a pair of eigen modes for the preceding operator, then we easily get from its definition that

-Hence, $(\omega, \psi_1)$ is a pair of non trivial solution of \eqref{op-1}--\eqref{op-2} that we are seeking for.
+Hence, $(\omega, \psi_1)$ is a pair constituting a non trivial solution of \eqref{op-1}--\eqref{op-2}.
 It suffices to find all eigenvalues of $A$; in fact, we are more interested in their asymptotic behavior, $i.e.$ when $k$ tends to $\infty$, the value of $i\omega_k$.